thcolin/oleoo/README.md

         * `./tests/fixtures/releases.txt`
         * `./tests/fixtures/accepted.json`
         * `./tests/fixtures/refused.json`
-    * If you were also able to **fix any parsing issues** you found in `src/index.js`, include those code changes in the same PR! **Important:** Modifying the parsing logic (`src/index.js`) can easily introduce regressions (breaking previously correct parses). **This is the main challenge!** Carefully use the `yarn test:update` script to confirm that your changes only fix the intended issue and do not negatively affect other entries in `accepted.json`.
+    * If you were also able to **fix any parsing issues** you found in `src/index.js`, include those code changes in the same PR! **Important:** Modifying the parsing logic (`src/index.js`) can easily introduce regressions (breaking previously correct parses). **This is the main challenge!** Carefully use the `yarn test` script to confirm that your changes only fix the intended issue and do not negatively affect other entries in `accepted.json`.

 **Reporting Issues without a PR:**